SalomePlatform/sat/doc/src/configuration.rst

 The product environment is declared in a subsection called environment.
 It is used by sat at compile time to set up the environment for the compilation of all the products depending upon it.
-It is also used at run tim to set up the application environment.
+It is also used at run time to set up the application environment.

 Two mechanisms are offered to define the environment.
 The first one is similar to the one used in the application configuration : inside the environ section, we declare variables or paths.